 On November 17, 2020, we completed the sale of southern Oregon timberlands for \$381 million in cash proceeds, which is net of purchase price adjustments and closing costs.
-As a result of the sale, we recorded a \$182 million gain in the Timberlands segment.
+As a result of the sale, we recorded a \$182 million gain in the Timberlands segment in our Consolidated Statement of Operations.
 This sale was not considered a strategic shift that had, or will have, a major effect on our operations or financial results and therefore did not meet the requirements for presentation as discontinued operations.